NASA-PDS/pds-api/docs/source/guides/search/endpoints.rst

  **Query Parameter**  **Description**                                                                                                                                                                                                             **Example**
 ====================  =========================================================================================================================================================================================================================== ====================
  q                    (Optional, string) Query string you wish to parse and use for search.
-See `query string syntax`_                                                                                                                            q=target_name eq "Mars" keyword              (Optional, string) String used for text search on title and description of the PDS4 labels                                                                                                                                  insight fields               (Optional, array of strings) Array of fields you wish to return.                                                                                                                                                            fields=lid,Time_Coordinates.start_date_time start                (Optional, integer, default=0) The search result to start with in the returned records.
+See `query string syntax`_                                                                                                                            q=target_name eq "Mars" keyword              (Optional, string) String used for text search on title and description of the PDS4 labels                                                                                                                                  keyword=insight fields               (Optional, array of strings) Array of fields you wish to return.                                                                                                                                                            fields=lid,Time_Coordinates.start_date_time start                (Optional, integer, default=0) The search result to start with in the returned records.
 For instance, start=10 will return records 10-19.
 Useful for pagination of the results.                                             start=100 limit                (Optional, integer, default=100) The number of records/results to return.                                                                                                                                                   limit=100